aaroncawte/bbncreative-django/docs/appendices/aspect_ratios.md

-# Content Aspect Ratios
+# Media Aspect Ratios

-Content uploaded as `ImageAssets` or `EmbeddedAssets` to bbncreative will be displayed in a variety of layouts at a variety of sizes.
+Content uploaded as `ImageAssets` or `EmbeddedAssets`, as well as project attributes such as _hero images_ , on bbncreative will be displayed in a variety of layouts at a variety of sizes.
 This document specifies those layouts and recommends minimum image dimensions for each aspect ratio.

+## Attribute Dimensions
+#### Hero Image
+Project hero images are displayed as follows:
+- 100% width and height of the hero frame on mobile viewports
+- 70 px short of the hero frame height, and to the right of the bbncreative logo on desktop viewports

+On desktop, that window is typically `565px` tall, so the hero image is `495px` tall.
+The width is half the space outside of the wrapper (i.e. the right hand margin) plus the wrapper, minus the logo space.
+This is effectively `1000px + the right hand margin`.

+Even with a UHD viewport width (`2560x1440`), the hero image is ~1660px wide, so a full HD width should always be enough.

+**Recommended dimensions:** `1920px x 565px`

+#### Logo Image

-## Aspect Ratios
+## Content Aspect Ratios

-### ImageAsset
+#### ImageAsset
 | Code | Name | Ratio | Uses |
 |:--:|:--|:--|:--|
 | SQ | Square | 1:1 | Instagram photos, logos, assets